joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

   port: DB_PORT,
 });

+/*
-// we do this to use async await with mysql connection.query = util.promisify(connection.query).bind(connection);
+ * we do this to use async await with mysql
+ * don't worry about this for now, just understand that we need it; otherwise * we end up with a lot of callback functions.
+ */
+connection.query = util.promisify(connection.query).bind(connection);

+/**
-// connect to the database
+ * connect to the database.
+ * If you see an error, check the database name, username, and password are correct.
+This probably because you are using your own MySql instance.
+ */
 connection.connect(function (err) {
   if (err) {
     console.error("error connecting: " + err.stack);